HF-RapidResponse/volunteer-portal/docs/setup.md

 ## Extensions

 There are some ESLint files in this repo.
 For those using VS Code, `ESLint` will allow users to take advantage of these files to handle things like syntax errors and formatting.
 For more info on ESLint, read [their website](https://eslint.org/).
-Another helpful add-on is `Prettier` that helps with code formatting.
+Another helpful add-on is `Prettier` that helps with code formatting (makes it looks pretty!).

 ## Node